To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 At this age, your baby may:

-raise his head high when lying on his stomach
+raise her head high when lying on her stomach

-raise his body on the hands when lying on his stomach
+raise her body on the hands when lying on her stomach

-play with his hands and hold a rattle
+play with her hands and hold a rattle

-look at a mobile and move his hands
+look at a mobile and move her hands

 start social contact by smiling, cooing, laughing and squealing